Daylight saving time in Canada: Saskatchewan

 Although all of Saskatchewan is geographically within the Mountain Time Zone, the province officially observes Central Time year-round.
-This means that clocks in most of the province match clocks in Winnipeg during the winter and Calgary and Edmonton during the summer.
+Clocks in most of the province therefore match clocks in Winnipeg during the winter and Calgary and Edmonton during the summer.
 The Saskatchewan Time Act of 1966 designated the use of CST year-round for eastern Saskatchewan and gave local options for western parts of the province.
 Since 1972, all western regions of the province (except around Lloydminster) have opted to use CST year-round.

-The city of Lloydminster, which is bisected by the Saskatchewan–Alberta boundary, and its immediate surrounding region, observe Mountain Time year-round, with officially sanctioned daylight saving time (which in the summer puts it in synchronization with the rest of Saskatchewan).
-This is to keep clocks on the Saskatchewan side in synchronization with those on the Alberta side; Alberta mandates the use of daylight saving time province-wide.
-Along the Manitoba border, the small, remote Saskatchewan towns of Denare Beach and Creighton unofficially observe Central Daylight Time during the summer, thereby keeping the same time as larger neighbouring Manitoba communities.
+The city of Lloydminster, which is bisected by the Saskatchewan–Alberta boundary, and its immediate surrounding region observe Mountain Time year-round, with officially sanctioned daylight saving time, which in the summer is synchronized with the rest of Saskatchewan.
+That is to keep clocks on the Saskatchewan side in synchronization with those on the Alberta side since Alberta mandates the use of daylight saving time province-wide.
+Along the Manitoba border the small, remote Saskatchewan towns of Denare Beach and Creighton unofficially observe Central Daylight Time during the summer to keep the same time as larger neighbouring Manitoba communities.